 News (broadcast) – a short news package that has been broadcast on TV, radio or online.
 This needs to be original material that has been edited together, ideally no more than five minutes in length.
 The judges will also be considering how the package has been constructed, looking at the choice of pictures and sound effects as well as interviews.
 (One piece of work may be submitted – broadcast only)

-Podcast – for a programme created and distributed as a podcast.
-Three examples of work may be submitted for judging.
-All three audio submissions must have been available to download via RSS, or free to access and subscribable on an audio app or website and should have been first ‘published’ during the entry period.
-(Three examples of work may be submitted – audio format)
+Podcast – for an episode of a programme created and distributed as a podcast.
+One episode may be submitted for judging.
+All submissions must have been available to download via RSS, or free to access and subscribable on an audio app or website and should have been first ‘published’ during the entry period.
+(One example of work may be submitted – audio format)

 Science Explained – Judges will look for complex or emerging science stories made clear for a lay or specialist audience.
 Matching explanation to audience is vital.
 (One piece of work may be submitted – any format).